General information about soldering. Solders and fluxes

 Soldering irons

-Depending on the method of heating, soldering irons are "normal" - electric (with a spiral or ceramic heater), gas (with a gas burner), hot air (heat is transferred by air flow), induction.
+Depending on the heating method, soldering irons can be “conventional” - electric (with a spiral or ceramic heater), gas (with a gas burner), hot-air (heat is transferred by air flow), and induction.
 Massive hammer soldering irons can be heated not only with electricity, but also in the old fashioned way - with an open flame.

-How to use such a soldering iron, you can learn from the descriptions of the technology of tin work, it was there that they were used most often.
+You can learn how to use such a soldering iron from descriptions of the technology of tin work, which is where they were used most often.
 Nowadays, electric soldering irons are usually used due to their availability and ease of use.
-But the first soldering irons were heated by an open flame.
+But the first soldering irons were heated over an open flame.

-The main parameter by which a soldering iron is selected is its power, which determines the amount of heat flow transmitted to the soldered parts.
-For soldering electronic components, devices with a power of up to 40 W are used.
-Thin-walled parts (with a wall thickness of up to 1 mm) require a power of 80-100 watts.
+The main parameter by which a soldering iron is selected is its power, which determines the amount of heat flow transferred to the parts being soldered.
+Devices with a power of up to 40 W are used for soldering electronic components.
+Thin-walled parts (with a wall thickness of up to 1 mm) require a power of 80-100 W.

-For parts with a wall thickness of 2 mm or more, you will need soldering irons with a power higher than 100 watts.
-These are, in particular, hammer electric soldering irons that consume up to 250 W and more.
+For parts with a wall thickness of 2 mm or more, soldering irons with a power above 100 W will be needed.
+These are, in particular, electric hammer soldering irons that consume up to 250 W and higher.
 The most energy-intensive soldering irons include, for example, the Ersa Hammer 550 hammer soldering iron with a power of 550 W. It is capable of heating up to a temperature of 600°C and is designed for soldering particularly massive parts - radiators, machine parts.
-But he has an inadequate price.
+But it has an inadequate price.

-In addition to the massiveness of the part, the thermal conductivity of the soldered metal also affects the required power of the soldering iron.
-With its increase, the power of the device and the temperature of its heating must be increased.
-When soldering copper parts with a soldering iron, it must be heated more strongly than when soldering a part of the same mass, but made of steel.
-By the way, when working with copper products, a situation may arise when, due to the high thermal conductivity of the metal, during soldering, desoldering of previously completed places will occur.
+In addition to the massiveness of the part, the required power of the soldering iron is also affected by the thermal conductivity of the metal being soldered.
+As it increases, the power of the device and its heating temperature must be increased.
+When soldering parts made of copper with a soldering iron, it must be heated more than when soldering a part of the same mass, but made of steel.
+By the way, when working with copper products, a situation may arise when, due to the high thermal conductivity of the metal, during soldering, desoldering of previously completed areas will occur.

 Solders

 When soldering with electric soldering irons, low-temperature tin-lead (POS-30, POS-40, POS-61), tin-silver (PSr-2, PSr-2.5) or other solders and pure tin are used.
-The disadvantages of solders containing lead include the harmfulness of the latter, the advantages are the better quality of soldering than lead-free solders.
+The disadvantages of solders containing lead include the harmfulness of the latter, and the advantages include better soldering quality than that of lead-free solders.
 Pure tin is used for soldering food utensils.

 Fluxes

-It is generally accepted that tin, silver, gold, copper, brass, bronze, lead, nickel silver are well soldered.
-Satisfactory - carbon and low alloy steels, nickel, zinc.
-Poor - aluminum, high-alloy and stainless steels, aluminum bronze, cast iron, chromium, titanium, magnesium.
-However, without disputing these data, it can be argued that there is no poorly soldered metal, there is poor preparation of the part, incorrectly selected flux and incorrect temperature conditions.
+It is generally accepted that tin, silver, gold, copper, brass, bronze, lead, and nickel silver can be soldered well.
+Satisfactory - carbon and low-alloy steels, nickel, zinc.
+Poor - aluminum, high-alloy and stainless steels, aluminum bronze, cast iron, chrome, titanium, magnesium.
+However, without disputing these data, we can say that there is no poorly soldered metal, there is poor preparation of the part, incorrectly selected flux and incorrect temperature conditions.

-Choosing the right flux for soldering means solving the main soldering problem.
-It is the quality of the flux that determines, first of all, the solderability of a particular metal, the ease or difficulty of the soldering process itself, and the strength of the joint.
-The flux must correspond to the material of the soldered products - its ability to destroy its oxide film.
+Choosing the right flux for soldering means solving the main problem of soldering.
+It is the quality of the flux that primarily determines the solderability of a particular metal, the ease or difficulty of the soldering process itself, and the strength of the connection.
+The flux must correspond to the material of the products being soldered - in its ability to destroy its oxide film.

-Effective fluxes for soldering steel are an aqueous solution of zinc chloride, soldering acids based on it, flux LTI-120.
-You can use other, stronger fluxes, which abound on the market.
+Effective fluxes for soldering steel are an aqueous solution of zinc chloride, soldering acids based on it, and LTI-120 flux.
+You can use other, stronger fluxes, of which there are plenty on the market.

-The main difference between soldering stainless steels and soldering carbon and low-alloy steels is the need to use more active fluxes, which are required to destroy the chemically resistant oxides with which stainless steels are coated.
-As for cast iron, it must be soldered with high-temperature soldering, and, therefore, an electric soldering iron is not suitable for this purpose.
+The main difference between soldering stainless steels with a soldering iron and soldering carbon and low-alloy steels is the need to use more active fluxes, which are required to destroy the chemically resistant oxides with which stainless steels are coated.
+As for cast iron, it needs to be soldered with high-temperature soldering, and, therefore, an electric soldering iron is not suitable for this purpose.

 For stainless steel, phosphoric acid is used.
-Well cope with a chemically resistant oxide film and specialized fluxes, such as, for example, F-38.
+Specialized fluxes, such as F-38, also cope well with chemically resistant oxide films.

-For galvanized iron, you can use a composition containing rosin, ethyl alcohol, zinc chloride and ammonium chloride (flux LK-2).
+For galvanized iron, you can use a composition containing rosin, ethyl alcohol, zinc chloride and ammonium chloride (LK-2 flux).

 Auxiliary materials and devices